 Unblocked: the revolution will not be centralised, Part 1

-Unblocked is an edited version of my wine2wine business presentation about Blockchain and wine.
-This was made in Verona, called “From grape2glass – demystifying the Blockchain”.
+Unblocked is an edited version of my business presentation about Blockchain and wine.
+This was made at venues including wine2wine in Verona, called “From grape2glass – demystifying the Blockchain”.
 The goal was to show at a high level how Blockchain will transform the wine industry.
 In short, the goal was for the audience to become unblocked.

-This was the first ever presentation made about Blockchain and Wine to a global business audience that included wineries, distributors, intermediaries, marketers, retailers, technologists, PR and Journalists
+This is the first ever presentation made about Blockchain and Wine to global business audiences; that include wineries, distributors, intermediaries, marketers, retailers, technologists, PR and Journalists

 For easy reading, I’ve divided this piece into five instalments, starting here with Part 1.